 Remembering our Colleague, Dr. Thomas Brennan

-The Department of Chemistry and Chemical Technology is establishing the Thomas F. Brennan Memorial Scholarship in recognition of their colleague’s dedication to Bronx Community College (BCC).
-This new scholarship will be awarded to a graduating BCC student who is pursuing an A.S. in Science - Chemistry option major and has demonstrated resilience in the face of hardship in their academic career at BCC.
+The Department of Chemistry and Chemical Technology is establishing the Thomas F. Brennan Memorial Award in recognition of their colleague’s dedication to Bronx Community College (BCC).
+This new award will be given to a graduating BCC student who is pursuing an A.S. in Science - Chemistry option major and has demonstrated resilience in the face of hardship in their academic career at BCC.